What Happened to the Creator Economy?

 Solution; with a BIP suite, content creators can exchange their value P2P.
 But wait...!!
 There's more...

-@travailler.avec.emulation about 2 years ago
+@travailler.avec.emulation over 2 years ago

 I've been thinking of vertical SaaS of creator economy platforms.
 And I noticed that it's hard for startups to win against major players.
 So, we changed our strategy of focusing on writers as main target audience to more broader usable platforms for learners.